Connexion

 The BelAQi index (Belgian Airquality Index) is based on the concept developed within the framework of the European JOAQUIN project, which is used in the Netherlands (www.luchtmeetnet.nl).
 This is an index based on the effects of air pollution on health.
 It results from a combination of sub-indices relating to the concentrations of 4 pollutants in the ambient air: PM10 (fine particles whose (aerodynamic) diameter is less than 10 microns), PM2.5 (less than 2.5 microns) , ozone (O3), and nitrogen dioxide (NO2).

 This index aims to translate the results of air quality measurements into a single, understandable qualitative assessment.
+It has been in use in Belgium (and therefore within the three regions) since 1 August 2017.

-Two calculation methods are carried out:
+Two calculation methods are used:

 Classification